sanger/tol_consumer/SETUP_DOCKER.md

 ## Local development setup

-You may want to start only the container for tol_consumer standalone and use your local version of the related services instead of the Docker version, in that case you can start this setup with the
+You may want to start only the container for tol-lab-share standalone and use your local version of the related services instead of the Docker version, in that case you can start this setup with the
 command: